The best way to pay off a personal loan: Our tips

 When not to consolidate

 If the debt consolidation loan comes with a higher interest rate than your current accounts, you won’t save any money, and it likely won’t make sense to consolidate.
-To make sure you’re getting a competitive rate, prequalify for as many lenders as possible.
+To ensure you’re getting a competitive rate, prequalify for a personal loan with as many lenders as possible.

-Plus, if the new loan comes loaded with fees — including origination and prepayment fees — they can add up quickly and detract from the overall value of your loan.
-Read the fine print before signing a new loan agreement to make sure you’re not taking on hidden fees.
+Origination fees and other charges can reduce the overall value of your new loan.
+Read the fine print before signing a new loan agreement to ensure you’re not taking on hidden fees.

 Refinance